ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

    .. method:: Pixmap(ColorSpace colorspace, IRect irect, bool alpha)

       **New empty pixmap:** Create an empty pixmap of size and origin given by the rectangle.
-So, *irect.top_left* designates the top left corner of the pixmap, and its width and height are *irect.width* resp. *irect.height*.
+So, *irect.TopLeft* designates the top left corner of the pixmap, and its width and height are *irect.Width* resp. *irect.Height*.
 Note that the image area is **not initialized** and will contain crap data -- use eg. :meth:`ClearWith` or :meth:`SetRect` to be sure.

       :arg colorspace: colorspace.
       :type colorspace: :ref:`Colorspace`

-      :arg irect_like irect: The pixmap's position and dimension.
+      :arg IRect irect: The pixmap's position and dimension.

       :arg bool alpha: Specifies whether transparency bytes should be included.
 Default is *false*.